Watch past educational presentations and see live events in real time

 For exhibitors wishing to place an announcement/press kit in the newsroom, please see the section Guidelines for Submitting Non-ACR Press Materials to Display in Newsroom.

-Please review the eligibility requirements, guidelines, and policies for members of the press who wish to attend the ACR/ARHP Annual Meeting prior to submitting a request for credentials.
 The ACR has the right to inspect the credentials of anyone registering in the newsroom and reserves the right to refuse to register any individual as press.

 Accepted abstracts are made available to the public online in advance of the meeting and are published in a special online supplement of Arthritis & Rheumatology.
 Information contained in those abstracts may not be released until the abstracts appear online.
 Academic institutions, private organizations, and companies with products whose value may be influenced by information contained in an abstract may issue a press release to coincide with the availability of an ACR abstract on the ACR website.